 How Graduated Compression Works:

 This graduated design is based on established medical principles and is what differentiates true compression socks from tight-fitting regular socks.
-The technology helps counteract the effects of gravity on blood circulation, making compression socks valuable for both medical and athletic applications.
+The technology helps counteract the effects of gravity on blood circulation, which is why buyers sell the category into both medical and athletic programs.

 Understanding Compression Levels (mmHg)